KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Deployment

--   A higher-level object that manages ReplicaSets and provides declarative updates for Pods.
 -   Manages the application lifecycle through ReplicaSets, handling rolling updates (by creating a new ReplicaSet and gradually scaling it up while scaling down the old one), rollbacks (by reverting to a previous ReplicaSet's state), and ensuring zero-downtime deployments.
 -   Suitable for stateless applications (does not store any data or state between requests.).
 -   Defines the desired state (e.g., number of replicas, container image, template) and the Deployment controller changes the actual state to match.